For years, it's been the place where thousands of young people and adults come to learn about the universe and worlds beyond our reach.

 General Public Show Information

-Admission fees are $5 for adults and $3 for kids 12 & under.
-Penn State employees and children under 2 are free.
-Cash and credit card accepted.
+Admission fees are $5 for adults and $3 for kids aged 12 and under.
+Penn State employees and children under age 2 are free.

 Virtual Planetarium Visits